ucsb/campus-cloud-docs/pages/getting-started.md

 You will not be able to access your account until all steps are completed and the Campus Cloud Team creates it.

-1. Log in to the [UCSB Gateway Procurement System](https://it.ucsb.edu/administration-business/gateway)
+1. Log in to the [UCSB Gateway Procurement System](https://gateway.procurement.ucsb.edu).
+If you do not yet have Gateway access, see [About Gateway and how to request access](https://it.ucsb.edu/administration-business/gateway).
 2. Complete the Campus Cloud Form.

     ![Gateway Procurement System home page showing the Campus Cloud form link]({{ "/assets/img/gatewayhome.png" | relative_url }})